astrowp/docs/deploy.md

 If your domain is registered with Cloudflare, then Cloudflare manages the DNS for your domain.
 To use Cloudflare as your DNS provider, follow the steps below:

-1. **Insert a DNS Record**.
-In your Cloudflare dashboard, create a CNAME record pointing to the alias Netlify provided.
+1. **Insert DNS Records**.
+In your Cloudflare dashboard, create an A and CNAME record pointing to the alias Netlify provided.

 2. **Disable the Cloudflare Proxy**.
-Make sure the Cloudflare proxy (orange cloud icon) is turned off for the CNAME record, as it needs to be DNS-only (grey cloud icon).
+Make sure the Cloudflare proxy (orange cloud icon) is turned off for the A and CNAME records, as it needs to be DNS-only (grey cloud icon).

 > You must disable the Cloudflare proxy if you want automatic deployments and [permanent redirects](seo.md) to work.